 And oh, Iggy Pop (popular musician, singer, and songwriter in the U.S) also declares the Unagi scooters as: “Unagi, experience euphoria without the psychedelics.”
 He stars in the Unagi scooters campaign so you’ll be seeing his face in many Unagi campaign videos.

-The Unagi Model One E350 just has the perfect combination of style, power, range, speed, and weight capacity.
-It retails for A$1,299 but currently on sale for A$899 at JB Hi-Fi by the time this review is written.
+The Unagi Model One E350 has just the perfect combination of style, power, range, speed, and weight.
+It retails for A$1,299 but is currently on sale for A$899 at JB Hi-Fi by the time this review is written.